getty-zig/getty/README.md

 Any type that is mapped to Getty's data model automatically becomes (de)serializable.
-Out of the box, Getty maps a number of Zig types, including several types within the standard library (e.g., `std.ArrayList`, `std.StringHashMap`).
-For types that aren't already supported by Getty, custom "with blocks" can be provided to specify how a type should be serialized or how it can be deserialized into.
+Out of the box, Getty maps a number of Zig types, including many standard library types (e.g., `std.ArrayList`, `std.StringHashMap`).
+For types that aren't already supported by Getty, custom "with blocks" can be provided to specify how a type can be serialized or deserialized into.

 ## Installation